Blog

 It takes considerable effort for healthcare payers to distinguish themselves from the noise.
 Employers and consumers have a smorgasbord of healthcare plan options available to them.
 Without clear standardized metrics to compare the level of quality care, healthcare purchasers might overlook your offerings in favor of a more arbitrary deciding factor.

-That’s why HEDIS (Healthcare Effectiveness Data and Information Set) measures have been adopted by 90% of America’s health plans.
-Having everyone speaking the same language rewards merit over false status.
-However, remaining at the forefront of consideration takes proactive changes.
+However, we know that remaining at the forefront of consideration takes proactive changes.
 Health payers need to be constantly improving HEDIS measures or risk lagging in their HEDIS ranking and threaten their chances at NCQA accreditation.

 1.)
 Effectively Use Outreach Programs to Approach Members

-Regularly fulfilling HEDIS measures requires getting eligible members to be proactive about their own healthcare.
+Regularly fulfilling HEDIS measures requires eligible members to be proactive about their own healthcare.
 Hoping that enough members schedule appointments, procedures, tests, medication management, or on their own is a bold leap of faith.
 Since various measures have different anchor dates, healthcare payers need to pursue outreach programs that find the perfect members by strategically using disparate data sources to find out who has the soonest deadlines.

 Take colorectal cancer screenings.
 No one wants to go through the process of getting examined, but the benefit is great.
 Screening for colorectal cancer every one to two years for people 50 and older reduces the number of fatalities by 15% to 33%.
 Nonetheless, members need a friendly reminder of the benefits inherent in such a test.

-Outreach programs, especially those with over-the-phone outreach teams, are better at encouraging members to take care of themselves, improving HEDIS measures simultaneously.
+Outreach programs, especially those with over-the-phone or video outreach teams, are better at encouraging members to take care of themselves, improving HEDIS measures simultaneously.
 In fact, we see that member engagement increases by four times when outreach is targeted, especially when multiple measures are pursued at once.

 2.)
 Target Members That Satisfy Multiple HEDIS Measures

 Consider the above example.
 Certain members who would benefit from colorectal screening more than likely also need proactive services that satisfy other HEDIS measures.
-Visits to primary care doctors for a wellness exam, to control high blood pressure, or to manage diabetes are legitimate concerns for people in the 50 and above age bracket.
+Visits to primary care doctors for a wellness exam, to control hypertension, or to manage diabetes are legitimate concerns for people in the 50 and above age bracket.
 The challenge becomes predicting which patients will have overlapping conditions based upon data that ranges across their age, gender, previous screenings, medical history, and other variables.

 3.)
 Facilitate the Appointment

-Traditionally, health plans have relied on physical mailers and emails to encourage members to make their own appointment.
-But a reminder about scheduling wellness appointments only takes members so far.
 That is why improving HEDIS measures really requires a personal touch that facilitates members through scheduling and attendance.

 For example, our quality outreach programs do not leave appointment scheduling to chance.
 When we call a member who satisfies several HEDIS measures, we make the entire process simple and straightforward.
 We educate members on the proactive healthcare services that benefit them and help schedule the appointment along with their providers, offering them a guide through that awkward first call.
-We also outreach to the provider office to alert them to the possible HEDIS encounters that can be captured at the time of the appointment which often results in pay-for-performance dollars or incentive for the provider.

 By creating a connection with the members and providers, we facilitate appointments more easily and increase the probability that members will work with us to take care of their own health in the future, thus improving HEDIS measures in a painless way.